RDCH106/Keyboard2Xinput/README.md

 L = LT
 ```

+Each [pad*n*] section defines a configuration for a pad.
+Each maps a key to a button/axis of the Xbox 360 gamepad.
+The keys and values are **case-sensitive**.

-keys reference:
+### keys reference:
-The list of keys is taken from the enum `System.Windows.Forms.Keys`.
+The list of keys is taken from .net's enum `System.Windows.Forms.Keys`.
 See [virtual key names](virtualKeyNames.md) for the complete list of mappable keyboard keys.

+### buttons/axes reference:
+All buttons and axes must be in uppercase
+#### Buttons:
+UP : Up
+DOWN : Down
+LEFT : Left
+RIGHT : Right
+A : A
+B : B
+X : X
+Y : Y
+START : Start
+BACK : Back
+GUIDE : Guide
+LB : LeftShoulder
+LTB : LeftThumb
+RB : RightShoulder
+RTB : RightThumb

+#### Axes:
+LT : LeftTrigger
+RT : RightTrigger
+LX : LeftThumbX
+LY : LeftThumbY
+RX : RightThumbX
+RY : RightThumbY

 ## Known bugs/limitations
  * Return and Enter keys both respond to the 'Return' Virtual Key name.
- * axes do not work
+ * Thumb axes do not work

 This project uses:
  * ViGEm.NET by Nefarius (https://github.com/ViGEm/ViGEm.NET)